The manifestation of ADHD is very personal and situational. There is a common adage in the field;

 Rumination: Does your brain ever get trapped in a tape loop that is impossible to shift out of?
 Do these thoughts immobilize you for hours and sometimes days!
 Do you wish that you could find the shut-off valve?

 Procrastination: Is it hard to take that first step?
-Taking action can be daunting when organizing, decision making and prioritizing are NOT your skill set.
+Does Avoidance seem like your personal mantra?
+Taking action can be daunting when organizing, decision making, and prioritizing are NOT your skill set.

 Impulsivity: Impulsivity is the inability to manage or modulate emotions and reactions.
 Frequently there is a lack of reflection time between the impulse to act and the action itself.
 Do you think about what you are saying, AFTER you have said it?
 Does your temper feel like a flash fire...
 It comes on unexpectedly and recedes quickly.
 Have you ever put your job in jeopardy because you lost your "cool"?
 Or lashed out at your partner, pushing your relationship to the brink?

 Weak Follow Through : Are you much better at starting a project than finishing?
-Due to a preponderance of creative ideas, it is often easier to move onto the next stroke of genius than plod through the obstacles of the one that you started yesterday.
+Due to a preponderance of big ideas, is it easier to move onto the next stroke of genius than plod through the obstacles of the one that you started yesterday?
+Is your home a constant reminder of creative endeavors waiting for you to return?

 Black and White Thinking: Are black and white your favorite colors?
 It's all or nothing?
 Right or wrong?
 Perfectionism is another result of polarized thinking.
 Less than a perfect job can feel like failure and consequently, perceived as a waste of time.
 "Why should I even try if it won't be perfect?'

 Hyper-Responsiveness and Sensitivity: Do you "feel" things more intensely than those around you?
-Are you empathic?
+Does grocery shopping overwhelm you?
+Do you find reasons not to attend social events?
 Do the tags in your shirt drive you crazy?
 People with ADHD have intense sensations and emotions.
 They experience events and feelings with much more intensity than most others.
-Environmental sensitivities exist as well; extreme sensitivity to textures, temperatures, lights, colors, sounds, vibrations and smells.
+Environmental sensitivities exist as well: extreme sensitivity to textures, temperatures, lights, colors, sounds, vibrations and smells.
 These distractions can contribute to an inability to focus or function.

 Low Self-esteem: Do you anticipate failure before you have even tried?
 Do you fear that people will discover that you don't know what they think you know?
-Because of a history of frustration and perceived failure, many ADDers experience a mixture of confusion and shame that has led to an precarious self image.
+Because of a history of frustration and perceived failure, many ADDers experience a mixture of confusion and shame that has led to a precarious self-image quite often referred to as "imposter syndrome".

 Adventurous * Charismatic * Collaborative * Continual Learner * Courageous * Creative * Curious * Dramatic * Driven * Emotive * Empathetic * Energetic * Entrepreneurial * Enthusiastic * Ethical * Fair * Good Problem Solver * Hard Working * Helpful * Highly Productive in areas of Interest * Honest * Idea Generator * Imaginative * Inquisitive * Intelligent * Intuitive * Inventive * Kind * Loves Learning * Non-linear Thinker * Passionate * Performs well in a crisis * Playful * Resourceful * Risk Taker * Sense of Humor * Sensitive * Skilled with Language * Strategic thinker * Storyteller * Sustained focus when interested * Tenacious * Thinks outside the box * Unconventional and a Visionary

 My professional training is through the ADD Coach Academy.
-ADDCA is the only ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
-Working with me you will gain clarity and focus, and reach your most ambitious goals faster than you can alone.
+ADDCA an ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
+As a trained ADHD coach, I will bring knowledge, best practices, and experience to help you facilitate positive, personal and professional change, enabling you to live the life that you really want.

 If you're committed to creating a more fulfilling life, contact me today for a FREE CONSULTATION.